 Point and Shoot Cameras:

-I love the Sony RX100 cameras because they are jam packed with all the fun features and Sony generally tries to fit large sensors into smaller bodies and prices range from £265 for the Mk i up to £815 for the latest greatest (Mk V)(As you go up you are paying for more incrementally better lenses but mainly for the video functions like 4k in the top camera) Link below:
+I love the Sony RX100 cameras because they are jam packed with all the fun features and Sony generally tries to fit large sensors into smaller bodies and prices range from £299 for the Mk i up to £800 for the latest greatest (Mk VI)(As you go up you are paying for more incrementally better lenses but mainly for the video functions like 4k in the top camera) Link below:

-This class of camera has come on leaps and bounds in the last few years, mainly spearheaded by Sony cramming it's massive sensors into the tinniest bodies it can imagine and then updating them at a serious rate of knots (listen up Canon and Nikon!).
-These cameras come right out of the bat with features like wifi for sending pictures to your phone for social media (or a quick backup as I recently used on holiday) and controlling all the features right from your palm.
+This class of camera has come on leaps and bounds in the last few years, mainly spearheaded by Sony cramming it's massive sensors into the tinniest bodies it can imagine and then updating them at a serious rate of knots (Canon and Nikon are finally realising this is the way forward!).
+These cameras come right off the bat with features like wifi for sending pictures to your phone for social media (or a quick backup as I recently used on holiday) and controlling all the features right from your palm.
 The lens selection is ever growing and these chaps are still small enough to not be an effort to lug around.
-My first pick is the Sony A7ii which jams a full frame sensor and 5-axis stabilisation (helps removes camera shake) into a very small package for £1200 (not cheap but the quality is very high for a small camera).
-You can get the earlier model (A7) for much cheaper which retains most of the features apart from the stabilisation.
+My first pick is the Sony A7iii which jams a full frame sensor and 5-axis stabilisation (helps removes camera shake) into a very small package for £1500 (not cheap but the quality is very high for a small camera).
+You can get the earlier model (A7ii) for much cheaper which retains a lot of the features but has a smaller batter and no joystick.
+Depending on your budget Fuji make some great cameras that can be cheaper, I very much liked using the X-E3 I tried out a few months back.

 Price: Around £500

 In this price bracket you have to be a bit careful as you are going to be sacrificing something.
 The first thing to suffer at this price is the lenses as good zoom lenses are a bit more expensive.
-What you are able to do is pick up a good prime lens (has a fixed focal length aka no zoom feature but kicks the arse of the standard kit lens you get with the cheaper cameras and is great for portraits if you stand a little back.
-You can pick up a Canon 750D which is better in low light than the 1200D and has some more features such as better focusing for £495 with the 18-55mm lens (good for landscapes and people photos).
+What you are able to do is pick up a good prime lens (has a fixed focal length (no zoom) but kicks the arse of the standard kit lens you get with the cheaper cameras and is great for portraits if you stand a little back.)
+You can pick up a Sony A6300 on ebay for about £400 with the 16-50mm lens (good for landscapes and people photos).
 Due to these cameras being "Crop" sensor bodies you get a multiplication factor if you put a normal "full frame" lens on them.
-This means that putting a 50mm f1.8 lens comes out at roughly 80mm which is great for portraits and a bit more zoom along with allowing you to throw the background out of focus.
-This comes out to £563.
+This means that putting a 50mm f1.8 lens (£180 on ebay) comes out at roughly 80mm which is great for portraits and a bit more zoom along with allowing you to throw the background out of focus.
+This comes out to around £580.

 Price: Around £1000

-Once your budget goes up a bit more I would immediately suggest picking up the Canon EF-S 18-200mm IS lens.
-For £355 you get a lens that will fit pretty much all your needs (I wack this on a camera when i go skiing).
+Once your budget goes up a bit more I would immediately suggest picking up the Sony E 18-200mm.
+For about £450 you get a lens that will fit pretty much all your needs (I wack this on a camera when i go skiing).
 It goes from pretty wide to zoomed and has stabilisation to help you hand hold shots at slower shutter speeds.
-You could combine this with the Canon 750D (body only) for £841 or step up the camera body again to the 70d which comes with better focusing again and the ability to shoot up to 7fps which is great for action.
-These two together come to £1083
+Depending on whether you are getting your camera new or second hand you could combine it with a new a6000 (£473) or a second hand a6300 to come out at £900.
+If you are considering DSLRs Canon do a similar 18-200 but i’m not quite sure what body you would pare that with.
+A second hand 7dmkii would be great but seem prehistoric in comparison to the a6300.

 Price: Around £1500

-The only thing I would change at this price point is upgrade the body to the new Canon 7D Mkii which comes with a leap in focusing ability and the ability to shoot even faster (10fps which is frankly ridiculous).
+The only thing I would change at this price point is upgrade the body to the new A6500 which comes with a leap in focusing ability, in body stabilisation and the ability to shoot faster.
 I would still use the same zoom until you find you need something more specific.
-The cost of the pair is £1475
+Something to consider at this price point might be going full frame instead.
+You can pick up an A7 for £850 and the Sony 24-70 F4 for a total of £1600 which would be good going forward.
+I’d definitely look at getting a clean looking (with box etc) higher up model from Ebay though.

-In this price bracket for Canon I would go straight for the 5D MKiii, it's what I shoot with and it's bloody amazing.
+In this price bracket for Sony I would go straight for the A7iii, it’s jam packed with the latest features and honestly makes me wonder sometimes why I sprung for the A9.
 You have now stepped up to a full frame camera body and because of this you can't use the previously stated zoom any more.
-You can get the 5D Mkiii with a 24-105mm f4 lens for £2520 which will look after most of your needs but after that it get's expensive pretty quickly.
-The 5D has now been replaced by the MKiv but i don't really see the need to spring the extra cash for the newer camera.
-If budget allows i'd go for the 4 because of features such as wifi and better focusing etc. I'd also be looking seriously at the a7rii (much slower camera so not really a run and gun weapon).
+You can get the A7iii Mkiii with a 28-70 lens for £1860 which will look after most of your needs but after that it get's expensive pretty quickly.
+Once you’ve shot quite a bit you might consider adding a prime or a different zoom.

 And the rest..